neok/oioi-documentation/docs/calls/station_post.rst

                 If your type is missing, please do not hesitate to contact PlugSurfing. speed
-                float, mandatory

-                Speed in kilowatts (e.g. ``3.7``).
+                Speed in kW (float).

-    open-hour-notes
+    open-hour-notes (optional)
-        array of objects, optional

         An array of objects containing certain opening periods:

             times
-                string, mandatory

-                An array of two strings.
-Opening and closing time. days
+                Opening and closing time (array of strings). days
-                array of two strings, mandatory

-                Weekdays when the interval starts and ends.
+                Weekdays when the interval starts and ends (array of two strings).

                 Both are the same if it is for one specific day only.

             Example::